i never watched a house burn to ground

 We are all waiting to be recognized

-Having casted our ballot for the only body that resembled our struggle
+Having casted our ballot for the only body that resembled

 But every time you speak